 Melmac and melamine ware are essentially the same things, but Melmac is a brand name for melamine ware produced in the United States.
-Today, melamine ware is usually produced overseas and imported into the United States.
+Today, melamine ware is produced overseas and imported into the United States.

 Melmac Vs. Melamine

 Melmac refers to the materials used to manufacture melamine dishes popular from the 1940s to the 1970s.
-If you grew up in that era, they were the dishes that your family may have used.
+If you grew up in that era, they were the dishes your family may have used.

 Melmac is not a material but is a brand name of the melamine ware that the American Cyanamid made.
 American Cyanamid was an American company that produced melamine ware from 1940 to the 1970s.
 In 1994, American Cyanamid merged with American Home Products, which is now known as Wyeth.

 Melmac was a brand name given to the melamine ware that the American Cyanamid produced for their melamine plates and other dishes from the 1940s to the 1970s.
 Melmac is essentially melamine ware dishes.

 Melamine is an organic material used today in melamine dishes and other products.
 Melamine is made from a substance that is called Melamine-formaldehyde.
 The dishes form when the molecular structure is heated and molded.

 Melmac and melamine are very similar materials, but since the 1970s, the technology for melamine has increased.
 The dishes made with melamine today are considered safe by the FDA and are FDA approved.

 The vintage Melmac dishes may not have FDA approval even if the material is similar.
 Melmac and Melamine ware are the same materials, except that today, with technology, melamine ware has had the advantage of having better technology available to us than in the 1940s to 1970s.

 Since then, the FDA and other food agencies have tested extensively to ensure that the melamine ware dishes are safe.